boldingd/EclipsePhaseContent/Characters.md

 **BerkeleyMew** is a sentinel who operates in the Extropian belt with her partner \@Nautílos.
 In an environment where the boundary between the legal and the criminal can be thin indeed, she works as a bounty-hunter, bodyguard, and enforcer.
-She's cultivated a diverse array of skills, focusing on combat, but also including intimidation, interrogation, deceit, pursuit, and some basic piloting.
+She's cultivated a diverse array of skills and connections.
+She is obviously a capable combatant, but also has some competency in social manipulation, interrogation, pursuit, and piloting.
 She also provides access to a web of connection in both the Extropian and criminal networks.

+A minor downside is a certain eccentric streak, including a predilection for bladed weapons; she prefers morphs that have enhanced strength and speed, in an attempt to make best use of her preferred weapons.
+A certain amount of *nudging* is required to coax her into using conventional weapons and tactics.

-Her overall feedback is strong, with particular positive feedback from an operation on the slopes of Olympus that became *interesting* and *fluid*.
+Her overall feedback is strong; an operation on the slopes of Olympus was a particular highlight, where she earned high marks for adapting to the situation as it became *fluid*.

 ### Cyrano de Bergerac's Pansexual Cephalopod Understudy